 Clear Voice has a complaints procedure for their services.
-Complaints must be reported in writing either via an email or using the complaints form which can be found on the website.
+Complaints must be reported in writing either via an email or using the contact us form which can be found on our website.

 How we keep your data safe and who has access

 Clear Voice ensures that there are appropriate technical controls in place to protect your personal details.
 For example, our online forms are always encrypted and our network is protected and routinely monitored.

 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained personnel.